Giuliano Cesarini, iuniore: Cardinal

 On 13 February 1500, Bishop Prospero Caffarelli of Ascoli Piceno was buried at the Minerva in Rome.
 The following day, Cesarini was appointed apostolic administrator of the diocese a post he held until his death.
 On 20 February, Cesarini's majordomo, Bishop Antonio Bavano of Parenzo, died of the plague.
 The papal Master of Ceremonies, Johann Burchard, notes in his Diary that he knew neither where nor how he was buried, since Bavano's padrone "was lacking in all goodness and humanity."

-On 26 February 1500, there a grand reception was staged in Rome for Duke Valentino (Cesare Borgia) at the Porta del Popolo and a festive procession through the city to the Saint Peter's.
+On 26 February 1500, a grand reception was staged in Rome for Duke Valentino (Cesare Borgia) at the Porta del Popolo and a festive procession through the city to Saint Peter's.
 Alexander VI awaited his son in the loggia above the entrance to the Vatican Palace, in the company of Cardinals Juan de Borja, Giovanni de San Giorgio, Juan Lopez, Cesarini, and Alessandro Farnese.
 Cesarini also participated in a similar ceremonial capacity in the investiture of Duke Valentino as Gonfaloniere of the Holy Roman Church and the award of the Golden Rose on Laetare Sunday, 29 March 1500.
-On Holy Thursday, 17 April 1500, Cesarini read out the papal bull which proclaimed the granting of a plenary indulgence on the occasion, and on Easter Sunday at the Papal Solemn Mass he had the privilege, as cardinal deacon, of reading the Latin Gospel.
+On Holy Thursday, 17 April 1500, Cesarini read out the papal bull which proclaimed the granting of a plenary indulgence on the occasion, and on Easter Sunday at the Papal Solemn Mass, he had the privilege, as cardinal deacon, of reading the Latin Gospel.

-On March 5, 1503, Cesarini was appointed archpriest of the Basilica of St Mary Major.
+On 5 March 1503, Cesarini was appointed archpriest of the Basilica of St Mary Major.